~ Section Three: Matching Q and A ~

 7) What will TV be like in the future?

-A) Depends on who I¡¯m watching it with.
+A) Yes, by myself, but it depends on who I’m watching it with.

 B) Sometimes.
 I mean I could learn a skill with all that time.

 C) Violence is worst.
 I hate anything with guns and explosives.

 D) Last night.
 It was an old one with Dustin Hoffman.